 workers between NCEA Levels 1 and 4 (including 399 workers at Level 4) in 2016.
-Only 3% of the total sheep and beef onfarm workforce are enrolled in Primary ITO programmes.

-red meat sector participants undertook B+LNZ and RMPP training and leadership programmes in 2016.
+Only 3% of the total sheep and beef onfarm workforce are enrolled in red meat sector participants undertook B+LNZ and RMPP training and leadership programmes in 2016.